roman-milk/roman-milk.github.io/straight-housewife-blackmailed.md

  My body so weak, I just remained static, as my orgasm continued its journey through me.

  "Mrs. Wilson, we've got to get going now," Tamara said, "but if you tell anyone about this your daughter and you become internet sensations."
-Report_Story #2